Marvin's Marvelous Mechanical Museum: Relocation

 Yagoda stated that he would continue discussions with RPT to remain at Hunter's Square as part of its redevelopment, or seek a new location for the museum.
 RPT sold the center to a local developer in April 2024.

 Yagoda announced in December 2024 that the museum had secured a new location at the Orchard Mall, 1.5 mi to the north in neighboring West Bloomfield.
-The new space has an area of 14,000 sqft, more than double the size of the museum's current 5500 sqft space.
-The Hunter's Square location closed permanently on January 5, 2025, with plans to reopen in the new location in the summer of 2025; the planned reopening was later delayed to the fall.
-The museum's famous marquee sign was removed in April 2025 and sold to Tilt Amusements of Ostrander, Ohio.
+The new space has an area of 14,000 sqft, more than double the size of the museum's previous 5500 sqft space.
+The Hunter's Square location closed permanently on January 5, 2025, with announced plans to reopen in the new location in the summer of 2025; the announced reopening date was later delayed to that fall.

+The museum's famous marquee sign was removed in April 2025 and sold to Tilt Amusements of Ostrander, Ohio, and the building was demolished that November.
+In February 2026, Jeremy Yagoda announced that the museum's relocation was behind schedule and significantly over budget, and launched a GoFundMe fundraising page to collect donations to complete the project.
+While previously planned to reopen in April 2026, the opening was delayed due to unforeseen plumbing issues.
+No reopening date has yet been announced.

 Collection

 Among the collection is P. T. Barnum's replica of the Cardiff Giant, one of Sing Sing Prison's electric chairs in which 30 people died, and "Dr. Ralph Bingenpurge", an automaton "food inspector", set up to continuously vomit into a pile of wine bottles, as well as other automata and vintage arcade games of up to 100 years old.
-There are modern coin-op arcade games, and a prize counter to exchange tickets.
+There are modern coin-op arcade video games, and a prize counter to exchange tickets.
 The museum hosts a collection of Chuck E. Cheese's Pizza Time Theatre animatronics with a complete set of the Pizza Time Players (excluding Chuck E.) with guest stars Madame Oink and the clapper board.